 Need Traffic from your local area?

 This is precisely what we do at WDM when targeting local phrases.
-For example, 2 of our main services are web design and SEO.
-Although we have clients as far as the highlands we focus on local terms to get the most benefit from out location.
-If we target people looking for ‘SEO services in Suffolk‘ or even Bury St Edmunds we have a much greater chance of getting traffic from our local community.
+For example, 2 of our main services are website design and SEO.
+Although we have clients as far as the highlands we focus on local terms to get the most benefit from our location.
+If we target people looking for ‘Web Design companies in Suffolk‘ or even Bury St Edmunds we have a much greater chance of getting traffic from our local community.

 But how can you gear your content towards local search and still stay on topic?

 Emil Kristenen from Brightlocal has written a detailed article titled 12 content marketing tips to improve local SEO.
 The first 6 are shown below.

 Content marketing presents a fantastic opportunity for local businesses to properly compete with their big brand competitors.
 With these tips from Emil Kristensen, on everything from ideation and implementation to setup and promotion, you’ll find creating content for local businesses a joy, not a struggle.

 Run the site of a local business?
 Looking to grow SEO and bring in local customers?

 You might not have considered it, but content marketing might actually be the missing piece in your promotion puzzle.

 Many SEOs who working with local businesses overlook content marketing as a viable strategy, believing it’s only suitable for major brands with national or international reach, but that couldn’t be further from the truth.